 Hilton Honors

-Hilton allows points pooling with up to 10 other members in a pool free of charge.
+Hilton allows points transfers, as well as points pooling with up to 10 other members in a pool free of charge.
 Each member can transfer up to 500,000 points per calendar year into a pool and a member can receive up to 2 million points.
 To participate in points pooling, your account must have been active for at least 30 days and you must have at least 1,000 points.
-It looks like you can alternatively transfer points to another member, though I get an error every time I try to open the transferring page.
+In addition, Each Hilton Honors Member is limited to making six transfers to other member accounts and six points pooling transactions per calendar year.

 To pool or transfer Hilton points, go to this page.
 Any member can create a pool and invite others to join and contribute (provided they meet the terms above).
 According to the FAQ page, point pooling is instant but may take some time to show up online.
 In my experience, it hasn’t been instant but rather has taken days, so plan accordingly.